 The unitary stochastic modeling procedure

 We will apply a little variation on the value of each variable one by one.
-And a little variation of a variable shall not provoke a large variation of the performance.
+A little variation of a variable shall not provoke a large variation of the performance.

 Unitary test running

-To perform this test, you will need to open the variable optimizer on Prorealtime and add the variable you want to test.
-But this time, we will define a range of values just around the variable’s initial value.
+To perform this test, you must open the variable optimizer on Prorealtime and add the variable you want to test.
+But this time, we will define a range of values around the variable’s initial value.
 This range will begin from the first previous value to the first next value of the initial value.
-It is preferable to define an interval so that only are three possible combinations of values.
-Thus there only are three steps with the previous value, the initial value, and the next value.
+It is preferable to define an interval so that there are only three possible combinations of values.
+Thus, there are only three steps: the previous value, the initial value, and the next value.

-In the following example, I want to verify if the period of the relative strength index is over-fitted or not.
-The initial period is 14 thus, the first value will be 13, the initial value will be 14 and the last value will be 15 :
+In the following example, I want to verify whether the relative strength index period is over-fitted.
+The initial period is 14.
+Thus, the first value will be 13, the initial value will be 14, and the last value will be 15 :

 Interpretation of the result

 The initial value of the RSI, here 14 periods, would not have passed the unitary stochastic modeling test.
-Because its previous and next value provoke a loss on the performance of the system:
+Because its previous and next values provoke a loss in the performance of the system:

 Stochastic modeling helps us to know if a chosen value is surrounded by losing values.
-Now, you will have to process this test on all the variables implicated in the decision-making.
+Now, you must process this test on all the variables implicated in the decision-making.
 This is laborious work, but it is important because neither the Gradient Descent algorithm nor the Walk-Forward optimization can detect this particularity.

 I advise you to duplicate your system to create a specific version dedicated to stochastic modeling.